minkeymouse/nowcasting-kr/STATUS.md

 **What Needs to Happen**:
 1. ❌ **TRAIN MISSING MODELS** - checkpoint/ has only 10/12 model.pkl files (missing KOIPALL.G_ddfm, KOIPALL.G_dfm)
-2. ⚠️ **INVESTIGATE ROOT CAUSE** - All 12 backtests failed with "no_results" despite code fixes.
-Code fixes are present but ineffective - need to identify why
+2. ⚠️ **RE-RUN BACKTESTS** - All 12 backtests failed with "no_results".
+Validation checks were relaxed (recent data: 180→365 days, last valid data point: 180→90 days) but backtests need to be re-run to verify fixes work
-3. After fixing root cause, Step 1 re-runs nowcasting → outputs/backtest/ should have 12 JSON files with valid results
+3. After re-running backtests, Step 1 should detect "no_results" status and automatically re-run → outputs/backtest/ should have 12 JSON files with valid results
 4. After successful backtests, regenerate Table 3 from outputs/backtest/ (replace N/A with actual results)
 5. After successful backtests, regenerate Plot4 from outputs/backtest/ (replace placeholders with actual plots)
 6. Update report with actual nowcasting results